What is aplasia cutis congenita?

 How do you get aplasia cutis and who is at risk?

-- Genetics: aplasia cutis may be seen in association with other congenital skin defects such as epidermal naevi
+- Genetics: aplasia cutis may be seen in association with other congenital skin defects such as organoid or epidermal naevi.
+Familial cases are reported with autosomal dominant and autosomal recessive inheritance.

-- Infection during pregnancy, such as varicella or herpes simplex
+- Placental infection during pregnancy, such as varicella (chickenpox) or herpes simplex

-- Teratogens (drugs or chemicals causing birth deformities)
+- Teratogens (drugs or chemicals causing birth deformities, such as methimazole, carbimazole, misoprostol, cocaine, marijuana, and valproic acid)

 - Defect in skin development in the embryo/fetus